-Last year mobile search overtook desktop search.
+Mobile search overtook desktop search in 2015.
 And, Google made it very clear mobile is critical to search when they released their mobile website tester.
 This test can quickly tell you whether your site will look good, and function well, on a mobile device.

-So, if you are not sure about your site, give it a try now.
-If the results are negative/red (and you have checked it on a few phones too) think about having this issue solved ASAP.
+So, if you’re not sure about your site, give it a try now.
+If the results are negative/red (and you’ve checked it on a few phones too) get this issue solved ASAP.

-Even if you are not an SEO expert, it is worth spending an hour or so learning how to tweak your website to get the most search engine traffic.
-This is what we call on page SEO, and this article from Brian Dean of Backlinko will show you what a perfectly optimized page looks like.
+Even if you are not an SEO expert, it’s worth spending an hour or so learning how to tweak your website to get the most search engine traffic.
+This is what we call on-page SEO, and this article from Brian Dean of Backlinko will show you what a perfectly optimized page looks like.

 This may seem like something really small and not worth your time.
-However, I have worked with clients who have achieved 20% traffic increases in one month from these kinds of simple changes.
+However, we’ve seen clients increase traffic 20% in a single month from these kinds of simple changes.

 4. Build Your Email List

-Your email list is actually one of your most important business assets aside from your website (or store, if you have one).
+Your email list is actually one of your most important business assets aside from your website or online store.

 The reason for this is that it gives you direct access to the inboxes of the people who have given you permission to contact them via email.
-Not only that, but according to this Econsultancy survey email is one of the most effect sales channels there is.
+Not only that, but email is one of the most effective sales channels there is.

-So, although you may be having a lot of success with your shop, your website or your offline networking, it is always worth building your email list.
-Even if it is just for a rainy day (when all your other marketing channels dry up – no pun intended).
+So, although you may be having a lot of success with your shop, your website or your offline networking, it’s always worth building your email list and sending out an email newsletter.

 - A simple checklist